Grebe: Systematics

 The grebes are a radically distinct group of birds as regards their anatomy.
 Accordingly, they were at first believed to be related to the loons, which are also foot-propelled diving birds, and both families were once classified together under the order Colymbiformes.
-However, as early as the 1930s, this was determined to be an example of convergent evolution by the strong selective forces encountered by unrelated birds sharing the same lifestyle at different times and in different habitat.
+However, as early as the 1930s, this was determined to be an example of convergent evolution caused by the strong selective forces encountered by unrelated birds sharing the same lifestyle at different times and in various habitats.
 Grebes and loons are now separately classified orders of Podicipediformes and Gaviiformes, respectively.

-Recent molecular studies have suggested a relation with flamingos while morphological evidence also strongly supports a relationship between flamingos and grebes.
-They hold at least eleven morphological traits in common, which are not found in other birds.
+One of the first incidents of the molecular placement of grebes among birds comes from Charles Sibley and Jon E. Ahlquist, who conducted DNA–DNA hybridization studies in the late 1970s and throughout the 1980s.
+They found the family to occupy a basal position in a clade that also includes the totipalmates (eg., tropicbirds, suliforms, and pelicans), waders (ibises, herons, flamingos, and storks), New World vultures, loons, penguins, and tubenosed seabirds.
+Subsequent molecular studies have not supported this arrangement, however.
+These subsequent molecular studies instead have suggested a relation with flamingos, a finding that has been backed up by morphological evidence.
+They hold at least eleven morphological traits in common that are not found in other birds.
+For example, both flamingos and grebes lay eggs coated with chalky amorphous calcium phosphate.
 Many of these characteristics have been previously identified in flamingos, but not in grebes.
 For the grebe-flamingo clade, the taxon Mirandornithes ("miraculous birds" due to their extreme divergence and apomorphies) has been proposed.
 Alternatively, they could be placed in one order, with Phoenocopteriformes taking priority.

 Fossil record

-The fossil record of grebes is incomplete as there are no transitional forms between more conventional birds and the highly derived grebes known from fossils.
+The fossil record of grebes is incomplete, as there are no transitional forms between more conventional birds and grebes known from fossils.
 The enigmatic waterbird genus Juncitarsus, however, may be close to a common ancestor of flamingos and grebes.
-The extinct stem-flamingo family Palaelodidae have been suggested to be the transitional linkage between the filter-feeding flamingos and the foot-propelled diving grebes.
-The evidence for this comes from the overall similarity between the foot and limb structure of grebes and palaeloids, suggesting the latter family of waterbirds were able to swim and dive better so than flamingos.
-Some early grebes even share similar characteristics in the coracoid and humerus seen in palaeloids.
+The extinct stem-flamingo family Palaelodidae has been suggested to be the transitional linkage between the filter-feeding flamingos and the foot-propelled diving grebes.
+The evidence for this comes from the overall similarity between the foot and limb structure of grebes and palaeloids, suggesting the latter family of waterbirds was able to swim and dive better than flamingos.
+Some early grebes share similar characteristics to the coracoid and humerus seen in palaeloids.

 True grebes suddenly appear in the fossil record in the Late Oligocene or Early Miocene, around 23–25 mya.
-While there are a few prehistoric genera that are now completely extinct.
-Thiornis (Late Miocene –?
-Early Pliocene of Libros, Spain) and Pliolymbus (Late Pliocene of WC USA – Early?
-Pleistocene of Chapala, Mexico) date from a time when most if not all extant genera were already present.
+There are a few prehistoric genera that are now completely extinct.
+Thiornis and Pliolymbus date from a time when most if not all extant genera were already present.
 Because grebes are evolutionarily isolated and they only started to appear in the Northern Hemisphere fossil record in the Early Miocene, they are likely to have originated in the Southern Hemisphere.